aws/sagemaker-python-sdk/doc/using_pytorch.rst

 When running your training script on SageMaker, it will have access to some pre-installed third-party libraries including ``torch``, ``torchvisopm``, and ``numpy``.
 For more information on the runtime environment, including specific package versions, see `SageMaker PyTorch Docker containers <#id4>`__.

 If there are other packages you want to use with your script, you can include a ``requirements.txt`` file in the same directory as your training script to install other dependencies at runtime.
 Both ``requirements.txt`` and your training script should be put in the same folder.
 You must specify this folder in ``source_dir`` argument when creating PyTorch estimator.
 A ``requirements.txt`` file is a text file that contains a list of items that are installed by using ``pip install``.
 You can also specify the version of an item to install.

-When serving a PyTorch model, you must have PyTorch 1.3.1 or newer to install packages using``requirements.txt`` file.
+The function of installing packages using ``requirements.txt`` is supported for all PyTorch versions during training.
+When serving a PyTorch model, this function is supported but how to use it varies with PyTorch Versions.
+For PyTorch 1.3.1 or newer, ``requirements.txt`` must be in ``source_dir``.
+For PyTorch 1.2.0, ``requirements.txt`` must be under directory ``code``.
+For PyTorch 0.4.0 to 1.1.0, ``requirements.txt`` must be in ``source_dir`` and also in model tarball.

 For information about the format of a ``requirements.txt`` file, see `Requirements Files <https://pip.pypa.io/en/stable/user_guide/#requirements-files>`__ in the pip documentation.

 Create an Estimator